hyperledger/fabric/docs/source/discovery-cli.md

 ```

 When the peer runs with TLS enabled, the discovery service on the peer
-requires the client to connect to it with mutual TLS, which means it
+requires the client to connect to it with mutual TLS, even if the
-expects the client to authenticate using a TLS certificate.

-However, the peer is configured by default to
+peer has not set `tls.clientAuthRequired` to `true`.

+When `tls.clientAuthRequired` is set to `false`, the peer will still
 request (and verify if given, but not require) client TLS certificates.
-Therefore, unless the peer's `tls.clientAuthRequired` is
-set to `true` (in which case it mandates client-side TLS authentication),
+Therefore if the client does not pass a TLS certificate,
 TLS connections can be established to the peer but will be rejected in the
-discovery application layer.
+peer's discovery layer.
 To that end, the discovery CLI provides a
 TLS certificate on its own if the user doesn't explicitly set one.

 More concretely, when the discovery CLI's config file has a certificate path for